mattermost/docs/source/process/deprecated-features.rst

 | 3.10.0                | 3.10.0              | 5.0.0               |
 +-----------------------+---------------------+---------------------+

-Exceptions for the removal target date may be made if it impacts security or performance of using Mattermost.
+Exceptions for the removal target date may be made if it impacts security or the performance of Mattermost.
 In such cases, the target date for removing the feature may be made sooner.

 On the other hand, if removing a feature is deemed significant, such as the removal of APIv3 endpoints, the target date for removing the feature may be extended to a later release.